 One of the telescope's backup gears, called a gyroscope, had been shut off for 7.5 years.

-As intelligent as the employees at NASA are, this latest report reveals that even the brightest minds fix technological difficulties just like the rest of the world usually does.
+As intelligent as the employees at NASA are, this latest report reveals that even the brightest minds sometimes attempt to fix technological difficulties just like the rest of the world usually does.

 NASA’s Hubble Space Telescope ran into some issues that required it to be put into safe mode on Oct.
 5 “due to a failed gyro,” or gyroscope.